probablytom/workflow_fuzzing/working.md

         - a list where the first item is a condition and all other items are the rest of the workflow to be run if condition matches output of condition_function's return value
         - checked in order
           - important, because the return value could be equal to more than one thing!
-        - TODO: to be turned into a list of tuples of the form [(case, workflow), ...]
+        - progrmaming TODO: to be turned into a list of tuples of the form [(case, workflow), ...]
     - a function
       - represents a task to be done
 - this representation has an indexing system used to denote place on the automata.